 This section provides an overview of the significant accounting policies adopted in the preparation of these consolidated financial statements.
 These policies have been consistently applied to all the periods presented, unless otherwise stated.
+Certain amounts in prior reporting periods have been reclassified to conform to the current reporting period presentation.
+These reclassifications had no effect on loss for the year, shareholders' equity or loss per share.

-2.1 Basis of preparation
+2.1.
+Basis of preparation

-2.1.1 Statement of compliance
+2.1.1.
+Statement of compliance